Recipe by Karen

 Easy and delicious.

 Maybe it's because I don't know much when it comes to cooking but this was a disaster for me.
-Had to toss the whole thing.

 Mine was runny, too.
 Maybe I cooked it too long, but I wanted the cranberries to get really soft.
 I just added a tablespoon of corn starch at the end to thicken it.
 But boy, it tastes great.
 The smell of orange and vanilla smells like a creamsicle and then the berry smell kicks in when it cooks.
 I'd make this again before company comes just to make my house smell wonderful.